Estimated reading time: 11 minutes

 The key here is that the defendant who pleads guilty to a felony charge, to be sentenced as a gross misdemeanor, was never convicted of a felony even for one minute, since the original sentence was a non-felony sentence.

-Implications of Minnesota “Crimes of Violence” law
+Implications of Minnesota “Crimes of Violence” statute

 So if you face any of the felony charges on the statute’s list; know that a conviction results in a default lifetime loss of civil rights to firearms.
 And though some might eventually get restoration; most never will.

 Considering that simple possession of a firearm triggers mandatory prison for a prohibited person, caution makes sense.
 So people who lost their civil rights for a non-violent crime; later serve prison time for another non-violent crime, simple possession.
-But outcomes like that – imprisoning non-violent criminals for mere possession – violate the both the apparent purpose of the law and basic fairness.
+But outcomes like that – imprisoning non-violent criminals for possession alone – violate the both the apparent purpose of the law and basic fairness.

 But, for now, the last defense may be a good criminal defense lawyer.
 So, educate yourself about the “Minnesota Felony Crimes of Violence” statute, before it’s too late.
 And bring some lawyering power to bear.